MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

 For a detailed explanation of the meaning and the tools to process FDs, please have a look at **[the readme][Readme]**.

+Examples for the syntax of feature configurations are contained in the **[description of the feature configuration languages][FeatureConfiguration MLC]**.

 ## Syntax

 The syntax of the FDL is specified through the FD